oeway/pyotritonclient/README.md

 ## Server setup
-Since we will access the server from the browser environment which typically has more security restrictions, it is important that the server is configured to enable browser access.
+Since we access the server from the browser environment which typically has more security restrictions, it is important that the server is configured to enable browser access.

 Please make sure you configured following aspects:
  * The server must provide HTTPS endpoints instead of HTTP